Rio PMP300: Design flaws

 The Rio PMP300 suffered from a few design flaws.
 The battery compartment door flap is notorious for breaking.
 The battery cover is difficult to repair due to the stress caused by the spring-loaded battery compartment and the fragile plastic used for the door clips.
 The metal hinge used to hold the compartment to the base of the unit would put strain on the plastic casing, causing cracks around the SmartMedia slot.
 The silver colored coating on the main central control button in the original 32 MB unit would often peel and flake off with use.
 The control disc would commonly fall off.

 Legal disputes

 On October 8, 1998, the Recording Industry Association of America, filed suit and asked for a temporary restraining order to prevent the sale of the Rio player in the Central District Court of California, claiming the player violated the 1992 Audio Home Recording Act.
-See RIAA v.
-Diamond Multimedia.

 Judge Andrea Collins issued the temporary order on October 16, but required the RIAA to post a $500,000 bond that would be used to compensate Diamond for damages incurred in the delay if Diamond eventually prevailed in court.
 Diamond then announced that it would temporarily delay shipment of the Rio.

 On October 26, Judge Collins denied the RIAA's application.

 On appeal, the Ninth Circuit held that the Rio's space shifting was fair use and not a copyright infringement.

 After the lawsuit ended, Diamond sold 200,000 players.